A $\delta f$ PIC method with Forward-Backward Lagrangian reconstructions: Numerical results

 From these plots we see that the density strongly deviates from its initial value due to the external drive, which clearly challenges the basic assumption of a standard $\df$ approach.
 Here, we have chosen a deviation so large that the bulk density cannot be compensated by a proper $\df$ weighting of the particles, leading to significant errors in the full $f^n$ density visible in Figure~\ref{fig:DTSI_df_evol_f}.
 As expected the solution computed with the FBL-$\df$ PIC method on Fig.~\ref{fig:DTSI_FBL_df_evol_f} does not show this erratic behaviour.
 The main reason for this is visible in Fig.~\ref{fig:DTSI_FBL_df_evol_*} where we see that the coarse bulk density computed by the FBL-$\df$ scheme properly follows the total density.
-As a result the $\df$ particles can effectively represent small scale variations with respect to the main part of the plasma density, which is made evident in Fig.~\ref{fig:DTSI_df_evol_df} and \ref{fig:DTSI_FBL_df_evol_df}, where we see that the amplitude of the $\df$ weights is strongly reduced in the FBL-$\df$ scheme, as compared with the basic approach.
+As a result the $\df$ particles can effectively represent small scale variations with respect to the main part of the plasma density.
+This is made evident in Fig.~\ref{fig:DTSI_df_evol_df} and \ref{fig:DTSI_FBL_df_evol_df} where we see that the amplitude of the $\df$ particle density for the FBL-$\df$ scheme is significantly lower than with a basic $\df$ method.